Ratakor/dalloc/README.md

 dalloc
 ======
-A simple, thread safe, drop-in memory allocation debugging lib for C89+
+A simple, thread safe, drop-in memory allocation debugging lib for C

 Usage
 -----
-dalloc.c and dalloc.h should be dropped into an existing project and compiled with the `-DDALLOC` flag to define the macro that enables dalloc. dalloc will replace free(), malloc(), calloc(), realloc(), reallocarray(), strdup(), and strndup() by a more secure version that will check for buffer overflow and memory leak.
+dalloc.c and dalloc.h should be dropped into an existing project and compiled with the `-DDALLOC` flag to define the macro that enables dalloc. dalloc will replace free(), malloc(), calloc(), realloc(), reallocarray(), strdup(), strndup(), vasprintf() and asprintf() by a more secure version that will check for buffer overflow and memory leak.
 It will also output a recap at the end of the program.

 By defining `EXITSEGV` all exit() call will be replaced by a segmentation fault which can be very useful to check where an overflow occur with a real debugger.

-strdup, strndup and reallocarray are not standard so you'll probably need to define `_DEFAULT_SOURCE` or equivalent to use them outside of dalloc.
+strdup, strndup, reallocarray, vasprintf and asprintf are not standard so you will probably need to define `_DEFAULT_SOURCE` or equivalent to use them outside of dalloc.

 Functions
 ---------